CCGs in Sussex have been working together to review and standardise non-emergency treatments and procedures available to patients across the area.

 As we implement the new clinical policies for groups 0-2 (from 13 September 2018), we have already started thinking about how we talk to local people about the procedures in group 3.
 We are working in partnership with Healthwatch, the voluntary and community sector, and patient representatives and leaders.
 This will make sure that we hear from people who will be, or are likely to be, affected by any further changes.
 Group three is likely to see more significant differences between existing policies or the need for new policies, and so involving patients and local people is critical.

-The CCGs in Sussex are working together, and with other NHS organisations and local councils, through the local Sussex and East Surrey Sustainability and Transformation Plan (STP) to improve people’s health and improve local health and care services within the resources available.
+The CCGs in Sussex are working together, and with other NHS organisations and local councils, through the local Sussex Health and Care Partnership to improve people’s health and improve local health and care services within the resources available.
 The review forms part of this work.